murielpacheco/time-tracking-challenge/README.md

 This project was done using HTML, CSS and vanilla JavaScript.

 In more details:

-    * SASS as CSS preprocessor:
+    - SASS as CSS preprocessor:
-      * Flexbox & display Grid;
+      - Flexbox & display Grid;
-      * SASS Variables, mixins;
+      - SASS Variables, mixins;
-    * Assync JavaScript to manipulate .json files;
+    - Assync JavaScript to manipulate .json files:
+        - assync - await
+        - Fetch API